 b) When is it ideal to offer discounts based on shipping fees?

-Are you asking yourself why you should offer discount based on the shipping cost in a peak season?
+Are you asking yourself why you should offer a discount based on the shipping cost in a peak season?
 The reason is demand!

-From back to school, to holiday sales, through the last months of the year, there is a lot of shipping going around the world during those peak seasons.
+From back-to-school to holiday sales, through the last months of the year, there is a lot of shipping going around the world during those peak seasons.
 Therefore carriers and shipping services know that they can raise their price and people will still pay.

 Another time you can offer shipping discounts is when the customer purchases above a certain amount.
 Therefore offering a discount on the shipping will highly motivate him to buy that product.

 Example: Amazon uses the second strategy by offering ‘free shipping’ to customers who purchase from $25 and above.

 c) How can you set up shipping fee discounts on your shop?

 You can create a woocommerce dynamic pricing on shipping methods by reading this tutorial.
 It provides you with a very detailed explanation of how to go about it.